Tour of Mont Blanc: complete guide to properly prepare your hike

 Smart booking: flexibility, valleys, shuttles

-Bivouac: rules by country and good practices
+Bivouac: country rules and good practices

 Managing food: energy, simplicity, budget

-Water on the TMB: abundant but not always guaranteed
+Water on the TMB: abundant, but not always guaranteed

 Photo: www.trekking-mont-blanc.com